What you can expect from this article...

 Go Sea Kayaking in Brighton

-And if 30 quirky things to do in Brighton just aren’t enough, here’s a few more ideas for you to explore…
+And if 30 quirky things to do in Brighton just aren’t enough, here are a few more ideas for you to explore…

 - Brighton Sea Life Museum – the oldest aquarium in the UK.